pmndrs/its-fine/README.md

 # its-fine

-A collection of react-internal hooks and utils.
+A collection of escape hatches for React.

 ![](.github/itsfine.png)